What is the primary function of the circulatory system?

 Prepare for the Laboratory Animal Technician (LAT) Test with flashcards and multiple choice questions.
 Each question offers hints and explanations to ensure thorough understanding.
 Gear up for success in your exam journey!

-The primary function of the circulatory system is to remove carbon dioxide and waste products from cells.
-This system is crucial for maintaining homeostasis and ensuring that tissues receive the nutrients they need while effectively eliminating metabolic waste.
+The primary function of the circulatory system indeed revolves around the removal of carbon dioxide and waste products from cells.
+This system plays a critical role in maintaining homeostasis by ensuring that tissues receive nutrients and oxygen while simultaneously carrying away metabolic waste products, such as carbon dioxide.

 Subscribe